V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 * Not included in the hardware kit.

-### LR2 to LR3 hardware differnces for updating your build
+### LR2 to LR3 hardware differences for updating your build
 |QTY  |Description             |US Equivalent                                  |
 |-----|------------------------|-----------------------------------------------|
 |14   |M8 x 40mm               |5/16" x 1.5"                                   |